architecture-first/boa-showcase/docs/programming/Concepts.md

     }
 ```

-On the snippet above, the code clearly reflects the use case.
+On the snippet above, the code clearly reflects the Use Case.
 From a technical perspective, it actually performs caching by storing recent products in Redis, but the code looks like natural business logic.
 The business logic is not lost in lots of technical details.